emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 - Difficulty deriving pleasure from everyday activities
 - Increased tolerance, requiring larger or more frequent dopamine spikes to achieve the same effect
 - Heightened risk of addiction and compulsive behavior

+- Buz Aldrin --> Went to the moon, alcoholic, divocern two women, went to hospital, but for a period of time that lifted him to heaves, made his life a kind of hell.

 ### Dopamine Deficiency
 ### Dopamine & Addiction